- Evening primrose oil

 For Healthcare Professionals

 Although evening primrose oil does not have intrinsic estrogenic properties, some commercial products combine evening primrose oil with phytoestrogens.
-Therefore patients with hormone-sensitive cancer should use evening primrose oil products with caution.
+Therefore, patients with hormone-sensitive cancers should use evening primrose oil products with caution.

-Theoretically, GLA can be converted directly to the prostaglandin, precursor dihomo-GLA.
-The administration of the oil might be beneficial to individuals unable to metabolize cis-linolenic acid to GLA and to produce subsequent intermediates of considerable metabolic significance, including prostaglandins.
+Evening primrose oil is rich in omega-6 gamma-linolenic acid (GLA), which can be converted directly to the prostaglandin precursor dihomo-GLA (DGLA) (2) (3).
+Administration of the oil may benefit individuals unable to metabolize cis-linolenic acid to GLA, producing subsequent intermediates of metabolic significance including prostaglandins (2) (3).

-- Petechiae and ecchymoses were observed in a neonate whose mother used raspberry leaf tea and evening primrose oil (vaginally and orally) 1 week before childbirth (12).
+Petechiae and ecchymoses: Observed in a newborn whose mother used raspberry leaf tea and evening primrose oil vaginally and orally 1 week before childbirth (12).

 Lipoid pneumonia: In a 50-year-old woman following chronic use of evening primrose oil, caused by aspiration of lipid particles into the lungs (24).